Blogs

 choose a wheelchair ramp

-How to Choose the Right Wheelchair Ramp for Your Home
+How to Choose a Wheelchair Ramp for Your Home: A Complete Guide

 Key Takeaways

 • Measure your door height and multiply by 12.
-That's how long your ramp needs to be
+That is how long your ramp needs to be under ADA rules.

-• Aluminum ramps handle Massachusetts winters way better than wood ramps and last 20+ years with zero maintenance
+• Aluminum ramps handle Massachusetts winters far better than wood ramps and last 20+ years with almost no maintenance.

-• You probably need a permit if your ramp is over 30 inches high or permanent
+• A permit is required when the ramp is over 30 inches high or built as a permanent structure.

-• Hire ramp experts for anything bigger than a simple portable ramp.
-DIY mistakes cost more to fix than proper installation
+• Hire ramp experts for anything bigger than a simple portable ramp because DIY mistakes cost more to fix than proper installation.

-Types of Home Wheelchair Ramps: Threshold, Straight, Curved & More
+Different Types of Wheelchair Ramps: Threshold, Straight, Curved, and More

 Custom HTML/CSS/JAVASCRIPT

 Modular ramps connect like Legos.
 Most are straight, but curved or L-shaped versions exist for tight properties.
-Pros: any length, any layout, easy to reconfigure.
-Cons: higher upfront cost.
-Most Massachusetts homeowners pick these for home accessibility because aluminum doesn't rot.
+Modular aluminum ramps offer any length, any layout, and easy reconfiguration.
+The upfront cost is higher, yet most Massachusetts homeowners pick this type because aluminum does not rot.

 Permanent ramps get built into your property using wood or concrete.
-Concrete ramps last decades but cost the most upfront.
-Wood is the cheapest, but Massachusetts weather beats it up fast.
+A concrete ramp lasts decades but costs the most upfront.
+Wood is the cheapest option, although Massachusetts weather wears it down quickly.

 Want to see what fits your home?
-Check out our wheelchair ramps and lifts page for options across all four ramp types.
+Browse our wheelchair ramps and lifts options across all four ramp types.

-Follow these seven steps to pick a ramp for your needs that's safe, legal, and actually works for your property.
+Follow these seven steps to choose a wheelchair ramp that is safe, code-compliant, and right for your property.

-Step 1: Measure Your Rise and Calculate Ramp Length
+Step 1: Measure the Rise and Calculate Ramp Length

 Measure from the ground to your door.
-Multiply that number by 12.
-That's your ramp length.
-The Americans with Disabilities Act of 1990 (ADA) requires a 1:12 slope, so 24 inches high needs 24 feet of ramp.
-A longer ramp means a gentler slope and safer use.
+Multiply that number by 12 to find your required ramp length.
+The ADA requires a 1:12 slope, so 24 inches of rise needs 24 feet of ramp.
+A longer ramp produces a gentler slope and safer travel.

-• Landing space: 60 inches top and bottom of the ramp
+• Landing space: 60 inches at the top and bottom of the ramp

 Step 2: Assess Your Available Space

-Step 3: Decide Between Temporary vs. Long-Term Need
+Step 3: Decide Between Temporary and Long-Term Use

-Aluminum ramps cost more up front but save money long-term.
-No rust.
-No rot.
-No maintenance.
-Wood ramps cost less now, but you'll spend $200 to $500 yearly on upkeep.
-Massachusetts gets 45 to 50 inches of snow annually.
-That moisture, plus the dew and rain, destroys wood fast.
+Aluminum ramps cost more upfront yet save money long-term because they need no rust treatment, no rot repair, and no annual maintenance.
+Wood ramps cost less now, although you will spend $200 to $500 yearly on upkeep.
+Massachusetts gets 45 to 50 inches of snow annually, and that moisture, plus dew and rain, destroys wood fast.

 Step 5: Compare Weight Capacity and Ramp Width

-This is where a lot of people get tripped up.
 To compare weight capacity properly, add your weight, plus your mobility device, plus a 100-pound safety buffer.
-The combined weight of the wheelchair and the user matters more than people realize, and a motorized wheelchair plus a passenger can hit 600 pounds easily.
+The combined weight of the wheelchair and the user matters more than people realize.
+A motorized wheelchair plus a passenger can hit 600 pounds easily.

-For ramp width, ADA requires a minimum of 36 inches clear, but 48 inches is much more comfortable, especially for caregivers walking alongside.
-If two people will be using the ramp at once, go wider.
+For ramp width, the ADA requires a minimum of 36 inches clear.
+However, 48 inches is more comfortable, especially when caregivers walk alongside.
+If two people use the ramp at once, go wider.

 Custom HTML/CSS/JAVASCRIPT

-Aluminum vs. Wood: Which Material Works Best in Massachusetts?
+Aluminum vs. Wood: Which Ramp Material Works Best in Massachusetts?

-Between aluminum and wood ramps, aluminum wins for Massachusetts homes because wood rots, warps, and needs constant maintenance in our weather.
+Aluminum wins against wood for Massachusetts homes because wood rots, warps, and needs constant maintenance in this climate.

 Custom HTML/CSS/JAVASCRIPT

-Essential Wheelchair Ramp Safety Features You Can't Skip
+Wheelchair Ramp Specs and Safety Features You Cannot Skip

 Every safe ramp has textured surfaces, handrails on both sides, edge guards, level landings, and a correct slope.
-These ramp features aren't suggestions.
-They're what keeps you safe getting inside and outside your home.
+These wheelchair ramp specs are not suggestions.
+They are what keeps the user safe getting inside and outside the home.

 • Non-slip texture: Raised patterns or rubber coating for ice and snow